 The admittance of children to communion is now a well established practice within the Church of England.
-Baptized children who have not yet been confirmed, and who are not yet ready and desirous to be confirmed, may be admitted to Holy Communion provided that the conditions set out in the Regulations issued January 2007, are satisfied.
+Baptized children who have not yet been confirmed, and who are not yet ready and desirous to be confirmed, may be admitted to Holy Communion provided that the conditions set out in the Regulations are satisfied.

 Those with parental responsibility must be content that a child be admitted to communion before confirmation.

 Permission from the Diocesan Bishop must be obtained before a parish can admit any child to Holy Communion before confirmation.
 Parishes who received permission before the Regulations were issued in 2007, must re-apply.